Vikram OTT Release Date And Time: Kamal Haasan&#39;s Action Entertainer To Stream On Disney+ Hotstar!

 Vikram OTT Release Date And Time: Kamal Haasan's Action Entertainer To Stream On Disney+ Hotstar!

 The action entertainer reportedly will be available on OTT Disney Hotstar from July 8 2022 at 12 am, tentatively.
-The movie will be available in Telugu, Tamil, Kannada and Malayalam.
+The movie will be available in Tamil, Telugu, Kannada, Malayalam and Hindi.
 As part of Vikram's pre-release business, the digital streaming platform has bought the rights of the film's South languages for a whopping Rs 98 Crore.
 The makers of the movie and the OTT giant have revealed the date for streaming of this High-Octane Action entertainer.

 Actors Vijay Sethupathi, Fahadh Faasil are part of the cast where Kamal Haasan essayed the role of a retired policeman.
 He enters a world of challenges to rescue a high ranking government official and has to fight the odds.